Caleb2103/Caleb2103/README.md

+## Love-Coder landing! ✈️✨, let’s build something awesome together 🚀💻

-## Hi there
+## About me:

-Hello!! 🚀 I’m a software engineer from UPC, on a mission to conquer new heights in programming (next stop: Mars, maybe?).
-I’ve got a solid grip on several programming languages and I’m always ready to debug my way to glory. 💻✨
+Hello!!
+I’m a software engineer (Fullstack) from Peru, on a mission to conquer new heights in programming (next stop: Mars, maybe?).
+I’ve got a solid grip on several programming languages and I’m always ready to program and create new things. 💻✨

 Whether it’s crafting elegant code or creating something awesome from nothing, I’m your go-to developer.
 Let’s connect and turn caffeine into code! ☕➡️💡